N8sGit/nn_tracing/README.md

 - Add benchmarks to measure overhead (A/B testing)

 ## Attributions:
-When the idea for this project first occured to me, I bounced it ChatGPT as I have come to find using it as a sonnding board  is often a helpful way to flesh thoughts out.
+When the idea for this project first occured to me, I bounced it off ChatGPT as I have come to find using it as a sonnding board  is often a helpful way to flesh thoughts out.
 My initial prompt was very high level and abstract and I did not ask for code.
 But to my surprise it began to generate code for it.
-At that point I was almost as interested to see if the model could generate code for my idea as I was in the idea itself.
+At that point I was almost as interested to see if the model could working generate code for my idea as I was in the idea itself.

 While ChatGPT has a share conversation feature, I was getting this error "Sharing conversations with images or audio is not yet supported", and so to share the whole chat I would have to go through a lengthier process of exporting my entire chat history, sorting through a big JSON object of the conversations, finding that session and making it presentable with all its markdown and structure.